neuronmaker/neuronmaker/README.md

 I will reply using whichever key you sent me the messsage with.

-Both keys are available on this repository, and also available on other platforms like Keybase and some Web Key Directory servers.
+Both keys are available on this repository, and also available on other platforms like Keybase and some Web Key Directory (WKD) servers.